Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

    leave hunting enter alone
 ```

-And with that I hope to make an interesting pack hunt.
+&nbsp;&nbsp;&nbsp;And with that I hope to make an interesting pack hunt.
 If the dog is alone just wander or avoid the player but just.
 When he finds another dog they will try to stay together but not too close.
 Finally if a dog that is currently in a pack sees the player other dogs that can see it will go to it.